+Achievement / 2 Fir nancial year s

-Achievement / ement / Financial yea Highlight Description 2018/19 2019/20 2020/21 2021/22 2022/23 Business registrations 37 37 29 n/a n/a Business Municipal Jobseekers Database Registrations 27 n/a 181 1 767 7 903 Interventions Advice to walk-ins 1 795 n/a 334 19 n/a Workshops 12 15 1 0 n/a Business Licences 13 2 22 19 24 Informal Trading The Section: Economic Development and Tourism has several informal trading sites: Cloetesville; Kayamandi; Klapmuts; and Ida's Valley.
-The only site not operational yet is Groendal, but this will be operational within the 2022/23 financial year. n/a n/a n/a 3 4 Enterprise Development and Support Training for Stellenbosch - based entrepreneurs did exceptionally well in the 2021/22 financial year.
-The municipality partnered with Ranyaka and Stellenbosch Network and provided eleven (11) SMME training and mentoring workshops during the 2021/22 financial year.
-The types of training and mentorship programmes delivered were as follows: SALGA training: Rural Entrepreneurship Development Programme; Construction Information Session; SARS Workshop; 5 x Google Workshops; Canva Training; Costing and Pricing Workshop; and Marketing Workshop.
+Highlight 2019/20 2020/21 2021/22 2022/23

+Business registrations 37 37 29 n/a n/a

+D. sin and Municipal Jobseekers Database Registrations 27 n/a 181 1 767 7 903

+Business Interventions Advice to walk-ins 1 795 n/a 334 19 24

+Workshops 12 15 1 0 n/a

+Business Licences 13 2 22 19 24

+Informal Trading The Section: Economic Development and Tourism has several informal trading sites: Cloetesville; Kayamandi; Klapmuts; and Ida's Valley.
+The only site not operational yet is Groendal, but this will be operational within the 2023/24 financial year. n/a n/a n/a 3 4

+Enterprise Development and Support Training for Stellenbosch-based entrepreneurs did exceptionally well in the 2022/23 financial year.
+The municipality partnered with Ranyaka and Stellenbosch Network and provided eleven (11) SMME training and mentoring workshops during the 2022/23 financial year.
+The types of training and mentorship programmes delivered were as follows: SALGA training: Rural Entrepreneurship Development Programme; Construction Information Session; SARS Workshop; Sars Workshop; Canva Training; Costing and Pricing Workshop; and Marketing Workshop.
 The unit has also been very active with the processing of informal trading permits, ensuring active microbusiness trading in Stellenbosch. n/a n/a 3 11 22

-Achievement / Danadation Financial years Highlight Description 2018/19 2019/20 2020/21 2021/22 2022/23 Vacant Agricultural Property In the 2022/23 financial year, Mayco resolved that the vacant municipal land that was advertised in 2020 be re-advertised and that the applicants who previously applied would still be eligible for the land.
+Achievement / Danadation Fi nancial year s Highlight Description 2018/19 2019/20 2020/21 2021/22 2022/23 Vacant Agricultural Property In the 2022/23 financial year, Mayco resolved that the vacant municipal land that was advertised in 2020 be re-advertised and that the applicants who previously applied would still be eligible for the land.
 Four (4) portions of land were advertised on 25 May 2023 in line with the Policy for Management of Municipal Agricultural Land.
 In total, there are 27 applications, of which 16 were received and scored in the first round and 11 were received in the second round, which have also been scored.
-The awarding of the four portions of land will be awarded during the 2023/24 financial year. n/a n/a 2 n/a n/a
+The awarding of four portions of land will be awarded during the 2023/24 financial year. n/a n/a 2 n/a n/a